-It seems to be one the last taboos: alongside admitting that you’re not over-the-moon about being engaged and whispering to a friend that your desire for sex with your partner is at the bottom of your to-do list (yes, it’s become a “to-do”) is stating that you don’t find your partner physically attractive.
+It seems to be one the last taboos: alongside admitting that you’re not over-the-moon about your relationship and whispering to a friend that your desire for sex with your partner is at the bottom of your to-do list (yes, it’s become a “to-do”) is stating that you don’t find your partner physically attractive.
 What?
 In a culture that worships physical beauty and encourages you to place attraction somewhere near the first or second spot on a list of non-negotiables when choosing a marriage partner, admitting that you don’t always find your partner attractive is considered blasphemous and certainly a valid reason to walk away.
 So when clients and e-course members broach this topic with me, it’s with a great deal of trepidation and guilt, as if they’re committing a cardinal sin.

 My first line of action is to reassure them that it’s normal and more common than they think.
 They only have to access the numerous threads on the e-course forum to see that they’re far from alone in this area.
 It’s not something that’s discussed in Cosmo and Vogue, but it’s a line of thought that’s alive and well in the psyches of thousands of women and men.
 My second line of conversation is to begin to break down the flimsy definition of attraction that our culture propagates.
 Because our culture is obsessed with image, we define beauty only as what is apparent to the camera’s eye.
 It’s skin-deep, or less than skin-deep if you consider the amount of makeup, airbrushing, and photoshopping that is involved in creating a magazine photo.
 We carry this definition of beauty into our intimate relationships and assess our partners through this lens.
 We may consciously say, “I don’t expect him/her to look like a magazine photo,” but we nevertheless define attraction by the superficial criteria that we’ve absorbed since birth.
 How can we do otherwise?
 Cultural conditioning runs deep and it’s only with a great deal of awareness that we can re-wire these habitual ways of seeing.